-By policy, when deprecating or moving an existing capability, one of the following functions should be imported.
-In use, the version option should be set to current development version.
-This can be found by running pyomo --version on your local fork/branch.
+By policy, when deprecating or moving an existing capability, one of the following utilities should be leveraged.
+Each has a required version argument that should be set to current development version (e.g., "6.6.2.dev0").
+This version will be updated to the next actual release as part of the Pyomo release process.
+The current development version can be found by running pyomo --version on your local fork/branch.